Oauth-Celestial/ultimate_extension/README.md

 - **`isValidUrl`**: Check if a string is a valid URL.
 - **`isNumericOnly`**: Check if a string consists only of numeric characters.
 - **`isAlphabetOnly`**: Check if a string consists only of alphabetic characters.

+- **`amISame`**: Checks if the current string is the same as another string, ignoring case and leading/trailing whitespace.

 ### Conversion
 - **`toBool()`**: Convert a string to a boolean value.